kmuniba98/keikaku-pet/README.md

 ## Built With

-* [Android Studio](https://developer.android.com/studio) - The official IDE for Google's Android operating system.
-It is designed for Android development and is built on JetBrains' IntelliJ IDEA
+* [Android Studio](https://developer.android.com/studio) - The official IDE for Google's Android operating system, built on JetBrains' IntelliJ IDEA.
-* [Kotlin](https://kotlinlang.org/) - A statically typed, general-purpose programming language with type inference.
-It compiles to JVM bytecode or JavaScript, and is widely used for Android development.
+* [Kotlin](https://kotlinlang.org/) - A general-purpose programming language that compiles to JVM bytecode and is widely used for Android development.

 ## Authors